 By understanding your exact requirements, we can work with you to achieve a better exchange rate.

 Importantly, we don’t push you onto a trading platform and make you do all the work.

-All our customers are allocated an account manager who will take care of the entire process for you.
+Unlike a money transfer ‘app’, we provide you with a service.
+All our customers have an account manager who will take care of the entire process for you.

 The names, faces and backgrounds of all our team of people are shown on our website.

 You have the peace of mind knowing that Key Currency is an FCA regulated Authorised Payment Institution (No. 753989), and as such, all money transfers are conducted through safeguarded client accounts.

 We have attained a 5-Star “excellent” customer rating on the review website Trustpilot, the highest rating available.

 The bottom line is that we help customers transfer Euros to Pounds every day of the week.
 It’s our most common type of transaction.